yetulaxman/gromacs-notebook/README2.md

 <img src="./course_envi.png" width="100%">

-5. Click on "Connect to VNC" to launch GUI desktop to then access VMD (see below picture)
+5. Click on "Connect to VNC" to launch GUI desktop to then VMD (see below picture)
 <img src="./vmd.png" width="100%">
-7. Click on "Connect to Jupyter" to launch Gromacs notebook.
+7. Agian on OoD job page, click on "Connect to Jupyter" to launch Gromacs notebook.